 Nutrition can be a numbers game: lower calories, less fat, higher protein and increased vitamin levels.
-In probiotic formulations, the higher the number of colony-forming units, or CFUs, the better, right?
+When it comes to research supported probiotic ingredients in product formulations, the higher the number of colony-forming units, or CFUs, the better, right?
 10 billion yesterday, 100 billion today, 1 trillion tomorrow?

 More is Not Always Better

 When it comes to CFUs and the benefits they provide, science speaks.
 Some regulatory agencies have published guidelines, and some experts have offered specified minimum targets, like 10 million or 1 billion, at which CFUs confer health benefits.
 Ultimately, specific claims need to be substantiated with clinical research that documents the strains and number of CFUs in the final formula.
 That’s because, as mentioned, probiotic characteristics and health benefits are strain-specific and CFU count-specific.
 They don’t all behave the same way.